 5. Fall Out (SEALs Undone)

 Fall Out is the first war fiction and Navy romance book in the SEALs Undone series.
-There are ten books in the series, and it’s complete Seals romance series.
+The series has ten books, and it’s a complete Seals romance series.
 You can read the whole thing.
 Each one is short enough to read in a single night.
 The first one is about my best friend’s little sister’s love story.
-The second book, Fall Hard, is about Virgin Hero: An older woman and younger man neighbor Christmas relationship.
+The second book, Fall Hard, is about the Virgin Hero: An older woman and younger man in a neighborhood Christmas relationship.

 Book three, Fall Away, is about roommate romance.
-Book four, Fall deep, represents star-crossed lovers epistolary wait for you forever.
+Book four, Fall Deep, represents star-crossed lovers epistolary waiting for you forever.
 The fifth book, Fall Fast, is about one nightstand secret identity epistolary.
-That means they read each other letters mending a bruised heart.
+That means they read each other letters, mending a bruised heart.
 I want to read all the books set in different tropes.

 If you’re going to read them, start with whichever trope you like because the series can be picked up with any book.
 There’s no reading order, and each book stands very much alone.
 Avoid hardcover because it has negative issues, but the paperback is excellent for font size, color, cover, binding, and page quality.